nishchalb/nishchalb.github.io/content/posts/godot_building_better_movement.md

 # Building it

 Now that we have our equations, we can finally move on to implementing things!
 How should we do it?
-To know what player's velocity should be, we need to knowhow long the player has held (or released) the input.
+To know what player's velocity should be, we need to know how long the player has held (or released) the input.

 One option for for doing this is to track this as additional state, but this could get messy.
 Adding another state to track creates a new avenue for bugs.
 Is it possible to move on without it?